NodariGogatishvili/linreg/README.md

 # linreg

-Crete graph from data and linear regresion with formula.
+Create graph from data and linear regresion with formula.
 Outputs in svg format.

 ## Usage